datguyducky/no-awards-fr/README.md

 Let me know if this extension stopped working, or if in some cases awards are properly hidden and in others not, so I can fix that.

-## Hide awards on mobiles
+## Hide awards on mobile
-While I'm not available to make this work on mobiles, there are a lot of **unofficial Reddit apps** for download, to name a few:
+While I'm not available to make this work on mobile, there are a lot of **unofficial Reddit apps** for download and some of them have an option to hide awards, to name a few:

 * Rif is fun [Android](https://www.play.google.com/store/apps/details?id=com.andrewshu.android.reddit)
 * Sync [Android](https://play.google.com/store/apps/details?id=com.laurencedawson.reddit_sync)